Azure/c-build-tools/update_deps/dependency_updates_propagation.md

 ```
 ## propagate_updates.ps1

-Given a root repo and a personal access token for Azure Devops Services, this script \
-builds the dependency graph and propagates updates from the lowest level upto the \
+Given a root repo, this script builds the dependency graph and propagates updates from the lowest level upto the \
 root repo by making PRs to each repo in bottom-up level-order.

 ## Prerequisites